kragen/dercuano/README.md

 Dercuano depends on the Python Markdown module, the one started by Manfred Stienstra, and Python 2 or 3.
 I’m using 2.7.12, but it seems to also work with 2.7.3, 2.7.6, and 3.4.3.

+The PDF generation depends on a Python PDF generation library called Reportlab.
+It attempts to use the ElementTidy library if it is installed, but if not, it falls back on just using ElementTree's XML parser, which is part of the Python standard library.